Insect indicators of abuse or neglect: Animal abuse or neglect

 Myiasis often occurs in wild, and domestic animals.
-In particular, rabbits, pigs, dogs and sheep can be victims of “blowfly strike” because of the urine or fecal matter stuck to their fur, fleece, or hind quarters through neglect, poor captivity and living conditions, or ill-health.
+In particular, rabbits, pigs, dogs, and sheep can be victims of “blowfly strike” because of the urine or fecal matter stuck to their fur, fleece, or hind quarters through neglect, poor captivity and living conditions, or ill health.
 “Blowfly strike” is a well-recognized and economically damaging problem primarily seen in sheep.
 “Blowfly strike” is estimated to cost the Australian sheep industry at least $161 million annually.
 9 of the 10 cases submitted by the British Columbia Veterinary Medical Association stated that the insects colonizing most animals were the metallic Blue-Green Blow Fly (Lucilia illustris, Meigen) or the Green Bottle Fly (Phaenicia sericata, Meigen).
-In the one case, the larvae of botfly (Cuterebra jellison, Curran) colonized a pet rabbit.
-Lucilia illustris and Phaenicia sericata are common and ubiquitous blow fly species that are frequently reported in forensic cases involving human homicide and wildlife crime.
+In one case, the larvae of botfly (Cuterebra jellison, Curran) colonized a pet rabbit.
+Lucilia illustris and Phaenicia sericata are common and ubiquitous blowfly species that are frequently reported in forensic cases involving human homicide and wildlife crime.

-Case Study 1: One veterinarian reported that a dog was presented with a severe edema of the muzzle and several maxillary fractures of unknown cause.
-The maxilla was wired and the dog sent home.
+Case Study 1: One veterinarian reported that a dog presented with severe edema of the muzzle and several maxillary fractures of unknown cause.
+The maxilla was wired, and the dog was sent home.
 Four days later the owner noticed that skin and subcutaneous tissue appeared to be sloughing, so the veterinarian was again consulted.
-On closer examination, some of the teeth were found to be fractured and rotting and therefore, extracted.
+On closer examination, some of the teeth were found to be fractured and rotting and therefore, were extracted.
 At this point, maggots were observed throughout the injured area, and the veterinarian took several radiographs.
 The radiographs indicated that almost 100 pieces of lead buckshot were present throughout the area.
 In this case, the presence of the maggots alerted the veterinarian to the more serious nature of the injuries.

-Case Study 2: A civilian reported liquid leaking from a neighbor's garage, and mentioned hearing barking and whining for weeks.
-Investigators made the discovery of a deceased dog, a food bowl occupied with unknown substance, and a bag of feces all in separate areas of the garage.
-Each were congregated with differing species of fly larvae.
+Case Study 2: A civilian reported liquid leaking from a neighbor's garage and mentioned hearing barking and whining for weeks.
+Investigators made the discovery of a deceased dog, a food bowl occupied with an unknown substance, and a bag of feces all in separate areas of the garage.
+Each was congregated with differing species of fly larvae.
 Identification of the larvae stage in the life cycle (1st, 2nd, or 3rd instar) enabled scientists to come to conclusions regarding the neglect of each of the three situations.
 The forensic entomologists estimated how many days the animal had been deceased, how many days the bag of feces had been left there, and how many days the food bowl was exposed.